This article has been updated for you on October 22, 2019.

 Once the followers and their latest development set the starting point for a deeper analysis, we can jump right into it.
 In the analysis shown we would now have a closer look at the average interactions received.

-This LinkedIn metric provides not only information on your own interactions in the analyzed period but also those of your competition.
+This LinkedIn metric provides information on your own interactions in the analyzed period.
 It shows peaks, where analysts then need to find an answer to the question which content seems to work best.

 Update / Interaction Comparison